 As your CTO could say, it’s not only about the framework’s popularity but about what you can do with it.
 Read on to find out what you should know before committing to one.

-The latest 10.1.3 version of Angular from September 2020 is a rewrite of that original framework.
-It works up to 5-10 times faster under an improved algorithm for two-way data binding and the addition of component-based architecture.
+The 10.1.3 version of Angular from September 2020 presented a rewrite of that original framework.
+It works up to 5-10 times faster than v1 under an improved algorithm for two-way data binding and the addition of component-based architecture.

-Over 65 thousand respondents of the 2020 Stack Overflow Developer Survey picked Angular and React as the most-wanted frameworks for web development.
+The 2022 Stack Overflow Developer Survey listened to over 58,000 developers which placed Angular and React in the top 5 most-wanted frameworks for web development.
 Why?
 Consider what both powerhouses offer.

 Component-based architecture — Agile and React provide an open-world coding environment where developers can swap functions without the need to rebuild the app